-RESTORE AND THE ALLIANCE OF COALITIONS FOR HEALTHY COMMUNITIES (ACHC)
+RESTORE AND THE ALLIANCE OF COALITIONS FOR HEALTHY COMMUNITIES (THE ALLIANCE)

-The RESTORE Foundation and the Alliance of Coalitions for Healthy Communities (ACHC) have partnered to aggressively respond to these issues.
-RESTORE and ACHC have developed an integrated, holistic approach to solving problems of our young adults.
-Recovery begins the moment an individual decides that a change is essential.
+The RESTORE Foundation and the Alliance of Coalitions for Healthy Communities (This Alliance) have partnered to aggressively respond to these issues.
+RESTORE and The Alliance have developed an integrated, holistic approach to solving challenges that people in recovery are facing.
 Persons in early recovery often become extremely discouraged due to past indiscretions, lack of tools to utilize and lack of coping skills.
 In early recovery people often experience legal challenges, health complications, financial trouble and difficulty rebuilding interpersonal relationships.
 Addressing the past and developing new life skills are essential to moving towards long term recovery.

-Without guidance, addicts in early recovery often struggle in silence, stumble, and relapse.
+Without guidance, those with substance use disorders in early recovery often struggle in silence, stumble, and relapse.
 These sad outcomes can, however, be minimized.
 The key is to offer a comprehensive, extensive, life skills training. .
 It is our goal to make sure those that are struggling overcome these barriers by providing the essential tools and life skills needed to thrive.
 RESTORE and the Alliance have worked together to create and offer such a program.
 This program is called RESOLVE.

 The Alliance of Coalitions for Healthy Communities (“ACHC”) in collaboration with the RESTORE Foundation, is focused on restoring the health and hope of 18+ year olds in recovery and their families, by empowering them with the knowledge, tools and support to understand and address the unique issues related to substance abuse recovery.